salkin-mada/vscode_supercollider/README.md

 ## SuperCollider syntax for Visual Studio Code
-this extension does the minimum needed sc highlighting correct and a lot not..
+this extension does the minimum needed sc highlighting correct

-pull requests yes please

-  - TODO:
-    + tokenization not working as expected
-    - almost all wanted matches shows same color as keyword.controls, ie. feelings: not great
-    - some regex catches and matches in wrong ways
-+ ..

 place in ~\.vscode\extensions\